 Step 6: The solution.
 Eventually one of two things will happen; one kid will decide they don’t care that much about the item, or one kid will come up with a solution that brings an instant smile to their face.
 (They realize they’re brilliant!)
 Once the other kid agrees all that’s left is the confirmation.

-Step 7: Repeat the problem and solution…just to make sure everyone understands.
+Step 7: Repeat the problem and solution… just to make sure everyone understands.
 “So the problem was that he wanted the shovel and she wanted the shovel.
 The solution that you both agree on is that he will play with the shovel until his hole is done and then he will bring it over to you.
 Is that correct?”

-The beauty is that since the kids came up with the solution they are far more likely to stick to it.
+The beauty of conflict resolution is that since the kids came up with the solution they are far more likely to stick to it.
 You should still pay attention and make sure both kids are sticking to the agreement but 9.5 times out of 10 everyone will walk away happy.
 (Lucky, Lucky Mommy!)